ga-dc/wdi7/feedback/midcourse-feedback-feedback.md

 ## Matt

 - Pacing
-- Slow down
-- Breaks
+  - Work on following lesson timing
-- Faster at begining, to leave time at end
+    - Faster at beginning, to leave time at end
+    - Don't talk faster to make up for time, cut scope
+  - Ensure time for rest.
+Breaks!
 - Keep doing what you are doing during one-on-ones
 - Clarify questions first